Off-road racing: New Zealand

 In New Zealand, off-road racing runs its own class structure and has a multiple-round national championship.
 Its flagship event, the two-day, 1000 km Taupo 1000, is a stand-alone international endurance race which is currently held every other year.
-The event started life in 1992, as the "made for television" Bridgestone 1000 and was the first Offroad Endurance Race in New Zealand to include teams from Australia, New Zealand and the USA.
-That event was won outright by Les Siviour of Australia driving a Class 6 Nissan Patrol, for Team Nissan.
-The most successful and popular racer in the sport's history in New Zealand is multiple outright and class national champion Tony McCall of Manukau, Auckland.
-At the height of his career he had amassed 21 back to back wins, driving a race car built by Cougar Race Cars.
-Ian Foster was one of the co-founders of the sports national organising body, known as ORANZ.
+The event started life in 1992, as the "made for television" Bridgestone 1000.
+The original Bridgestone 1000 was held over two days, in a large man made forest located outside the resort town of Taupo.
+There were six laps of 160km each.
+The event was open to motorcycles, quad bikes, offroad race cars, SUVs and rally cars.
+The Bridgestone 1000 was the first Offroad Endurance Race in New Zealand to include teams from Australia, New Zealand and the USA.

 Europe

-In Europe, "off-road" refers to events such as rallying, autocross or rallycross, while desert races and rally-raids such as the Paris-Dakar, Master Rallye or European "bajas" are called Cross-Country Rallies.
+In Europe, "off-road racing" refers to events on unsealed circuits such as autocross or rallycross.
+European "bajas" are types of Cross-Country Rallies.
 Beach racing events are also held predominately in northern Europe.

 In Scandinavian countries, "off-road" racing can refer to a type of motorsport known as Formula Off Road, which involves driving extensively modified vehicles through a difficult course up an uphill terrain.